 Our Redermic Retinol Anti-Ageing Gel Treatment is an ultra-fluid gel cream formulated for sensitive skin.
 It helps to visibly reduce wrinkles, smooth skin, address irregular skin tone and help to minimise premature age spots.
 Apply to the face and neck after cleansing, avoiding the eye contour.

 Retinol moisturisers and creams can be applied to cleansed dry skin or after using a serum.
 Using a cream can assist with minimising dryness and other possible side effects of adding retinol into your routine.

-Our Redermic R Anti-Wrinkle Eye Cream is an anti-ageing eye cream that contains pure and slow-release retinol to visibly smooth skin around the eye area.
+Our Redermic R Anti-Ageing Eye Cream is an anti-ageing eye cream that contains pure and slow-release retinol to visibly smooth skin around the eye area.
 It’s formulated to help improve signs of photo-ageing, fatigue, wrinkles and dark circles.
 Apply in the evening to clean dry skin.
 Gently pat the eye cream into the skin, beginning from the inner corner of the eye and working outwards.
-Avoid the eyelids.
+Avoid the eyelids

 Related Retinol Articles